The North Face Ultra Endurance

 The one peice vibram sole of this shoe doesn't allow for any tearing or ripping off of smaller glued pieces.
 It has widely spaced lugs that are sticky on all surfaces and durable.

-We awarded this shoe 9 out of a possible 10 points for stability, which may come as a bit of a surprise for a shoe that has a 8mm heel-toe drop.
-In general, shoes with low drop and low stack heights tend to be the most stable, but when it came to the Ultra Endurance, that wasn't the case.
-With only 9mm of cushioning under the forefoot, this shoe rides pretty close to the ground, and it has a wide forefoot to boot, giving that extra platform to land and push off of.
+We awarded this shoe 7 out of a possible 10 points for stability, which may come as a bit of a surprise for a shoe that has an 8mm heel-toe drop.
+In general, shoes with low drop and low stack heights tend to be the most stable, but when it came to the Ultra Endurance

 These shoes give great sticky traction on the rocks, are supple underfoot, and provide a very stable platform for launching off from and landing.

-This shoe might have the most cozy upper of any shoe in this test.
-Sometimes our feet felt like they were being gently rocked to bed in a pair of slippers rather than bombing down a steep trail.
+This shoe has one of the coziest uppers of any shoe in this test.
+Sometimes our feet felt like they were gently rocked to bed in a pair of slippers rather than bombing down a steep trail.
 The single piece, unsewn Flashdry liner on the inside of the upper, combined with a perfect amount of heel and ankle padding, and the gusseted tongue, makes it a candidate for comfortable sockless running.
 That said, we had a slight issue with the location of the highest laces, as they sometimes bit into the top of our foot, often inspiring us to run with the laces only laced through the second highest grommet, a problem easily fixed for us.

 These shoes were also among the bottom third of all the shoes in all aspects of the water test.
-They retained a relatively high amount of water, and were slower to shed that water than most of the shoes.
+They retained a relatively high amount of water and were slower to shed that water than most of the shoes.
 Those small complaints aside, we thought these were very comfortable shoes and were happy running in them all day.
+For us, they were about average when accounting for all of the considerations that go into assessing comfort.
+In fact, they were on par with the higher overall scoring Saucony Peregrine 7

 The thin felt gusseted tongue also sports some thin padding sandwiched inside.
 We really like this style of tongue as it sits well within the shoe, not creating pinch points like some other shoes.
 The wide and thin laces were not as awesome as some other shoes, but still worked well enough.

-At 24.5 ounces for a pair of size Men's 11 shoes, these were not what you can call light and fast shoes.
-We could only award them 6 out of a possible 10 points for weight.
-They were roughly the same weight as the Montrail Caldorado
+At 24.5 ounces for a pair of size Men's 11 shoes, these were not what you could call light and fast shoes.
+We could only award them 3 out of a possible 10 points for weight.
+They were roughly the same weight as the Nike Air Zoom Wildhorse 4

 , but over seven ounces heavier than our lightest offering, the La Sportiva Helios 2.0